 The UAB Department of Radiation Oncology has been successfully partnering with the community for over 40 years to improve care through the careful study of cancer.
-If you are interested in learning more about our clinical research please view our listing of clinical trials or contact us to learn more about our program.
+If you are interested in learning more about our clinical research please contact us to learn more about our program.

 The Department of Radiation Oncology Clinical Research Program is devoted to the advancement of cancer care through the development of more effective approaches to cancer prevention, diagnosis, and therapy.